Use promo code BookSavings at checkout for 5% off all publications.

 As the Principal Education Officer for Physical Education at the Queensland Curriculum and Assessment Authority, Dan Michael oversaw the final approval of the Physical Education 2019 general syllabus and delivered Syllabus Implementation Workshops and resources to support implementation.
 Dan also led the trial of external assessment in Physical Education in 2017, in preparation for the new QCE system.
 He has been a Deputy Principal for senior school in a large P-12 College, spent 4 years as the district review panel chair for Physical Education in Brisbane South and 3 years as district secretary for Karawatha Secondary School Sport District.
 Dan is currently Head of Department for HPE at Browns Plains State High School and has taught Health and Physical Education in Queensland for 18 years.

-Yasmin Atwani is an early career Health and Physical Education Teacher currently in her second year at Mount Gravatt State High School.
-In her time at the school, Yasmin has found a strong interest in developing and implementing the school’s Extension Physical Education subjects.
+Yasmin Atwani is an early career Health and Physical Education Teacher currently in her second year of teaching and has recently joined John Paul College.
 Her passion lies in connecting middle school students to Senior Physical Education whilst fostering an interest in delving deeper into the world of movement and sport.
 Beyond the classroom, Yasmin also coordinates the Sporting Schools Program, Kokoda Challenge, coaches female AFL Q Cup teams, serves on the Met East Cross Country team, as well as coordinating HPE Week festivities.
 In her own time, she is a passionate soccer player currently playing for Logan Metro Football Club.
 Her Involvement with ACHPER dates back to 2019 in the capacity of student observer.

 ACHPER QLD has three part time staff who have combined experience in governance, event management, finance, marketing, communication, strategy and stakeholder engagement.